KaiNorberg/PatchworkOS/README.md

 ## Testing

-This repository uses a bit of a hacky way to do testing, we use a github action, as normal, that compiles the operating system then runs it using QEMU, QEMU is then allowed to run for one minute, the kernel will run some tests and then start as normal.
+This repository uses a bit of a hacky way to do testing, we use a github action, as normal, that compiles the operating system then runs it using QEMU.
+QEMU is then allowed to run for one minute, the kernel will run some tests and then start as normal.
 If QEMU crashes* then the test fails, if it is still running after one-minute we call it a success.
 Its an overly simple approach but gets the job done.
 A lot of the difficulty in performing testing comes from the inherent complexity of testing a OS, which also means that testing is currently very very limited in the kernel.

 \* QEMU will crash if a kernel panic occurs due to the use of QEMU's isa-debug-exit in the kernel when make is called with DEBUG=1.